iqr-lab/iqr-lab.github.io/_members/anjiabei-wang.md

 I am a PhD student in Mechanical Engineering & Materials Science at Yale.
 My focus is on how a robot's behavior can influence human feedback, and how human feedback can in turn improve robot learning.
 I love weight lifting and protein.
-I am also the mom of Gainz's the good boy!
+I am also the mom of Gainz the Good Boy!